NGC 1019

 NGC 1019 is a barred spiral galaxy approximately 316 million light-years away from Earth in the constellation of Cetus.
-It was discovered by French astronomer Édouard Stephan on December 1, 1880 with the 31" reflector at the Marseille Observatory.
+It was discovered by French astronomer Édouard Stephan on December 1, 1880 with the 31" reflecting telescope at the Marseille Observatory.

 NGC 1019 is classified as Type I Seyfert galaxy.
 Its nuclei is surrounded by tight rings or annuli of star formation, and the rings contain compact, young star clusters.